-Students who do not reach the 60.0% average pass mark for Michaelmas term, will receive a written warning, and may be invited to an interview with members of the Board of Examiners.
-Students who do not reach the 60.0% average pass mark for Lent term, will receive a written warning, and may be invited to an interview with members of the Board of Examiners.
+Students who do not reach the 60.0% average pass mark (average Grade 'C') for Michaelmas term, will receive a written warning, and may be invited to an interview with members of the Board of Examiners.

+Students who do not reach the 60.0% average pass mark (average Grade 'C') for Lent term, will receive a written warning, and may be invited to an interview with members of the Board of Examiners.

-In rare cases, a student will be advised to withdraw if there is little likelihood of passing the taught component of the course with an average of 60.0%.
+In rare cases, a student will be advised to withdraw if there is little likelihood of passing the taught component of the course with an average of 60.0% (average Grade 'C').
 They may not be permitted to submit a project report.